samdev-pro/SamDev-Pro/README.md

 ## 🚀 Current Focus

--  **iOS App** – Designing and developing a production-oriented iPhone application using SwiftUI + MVVM, with emphasis on UX architecture, scalable state management, and design-system consistency.
+-  **iOS App** – Designed and developed an iPhone application using SwiftUI + MVVM, with emphasis on UX architecture, scalable state management, and design-system consistency. **Completed the MVP and demonstrated the product to a potential strategic partner.**

+**Next Step:** Preparing V1 for App Store launch.

 ---